apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Alleged M4 MacBook Pro Unboxing Video Reveals These Four Upgrades**
+**Israel intensifies bombardment of Gaza and southern Lebanon ahead of Oct.
+7 anniversary**

-You can read more about it [here](https://www.macrumors.com/2024/10/06/alleged-m4-macbook-pro-unboxing-video/).
+You can read more about it [here](https://apnews.com/article/mideast-wars-lebanon-hezbollah-hamas-6-october-2024-0210e9d539a899e21ee89b52807b6af7).

 ## Requirements
 - Python 3.8